Adityaraj84/Adityaraj84/python practical.md

 import cmath  # For handling complex square roots

-# Function to find the roots
+# 1.Function to find the roots
 def find_roots(a, b, c):
     # Calculate the discriminant
     discriminant = cmath.sqrt(b**2 - 4*a*c)